Portfolio Development Policy

 (Note 2) | “Investment ratio by area for each asset type” refers to the figure obtained by dividing the total acquisition price of the investment assets of respective types in respective areas by the total acquisition price of investment assets of respective types in all areas. |

-(Note 4) | “3 Major Metropolitan Areas” refers to the Tokyo economic bloc, Osaka economic bloc and Nagoya economic bloc. |
+(Note 4) | “3 Major Metropolitan Areas" refers to the Tokyo economic area, the Osaka economic area ( Osaka Prefecture, Kyoto Prefecture, Hyogo Prefecture ), and the Nagoya economic area ( Aichi Prefecture, Gifu Prefecture, Mie Prefecture ). |

 Investment Characteristics of Each Asset Type